wookey-project/hard-wookey-motherboard/README.md

 ## Regulatory compliance & handling

-The Wookey board is intended for use as a development platform for hardware or software.
+The Leia board is intended for use as a development platform for hardware or software.
 The board is an open system design, which does not include a shielded enclosure.
 This may cause interference to other electrical or electronic devices in close proximity.
 In a domestic environment, this product